Updated January 28, 2020

 Some ways in which health care and the health insurance market changes may be affecting small businesses include:

 In late 2017, the tax penalty for going uninsured was repealed.
-This means in 2019, people will no longer risk being fined for not having health insurance.
-This is a major change to the Affordable Care Act, but according to eHealth’s survey, 95% of small business owners do not feel this repeal will affect whether or not they provide coverage.
+This means in 2020, people will no longer risk being fined for not having health insurance.
+This is a major change to the Affordable Care Act, but according to eHealth’s survey, 76 percent of small business owners do not feel this repeal will affect whether or not they provide coverage.

 Since Obamacare first came into effect, the yearly Open Enrollment Period has significantly shortened in length.
 This could affect people shopping on the individual market, but luckily for those who qualify for group health insurance, there is no open enrollment period—you can enroll in a plan at any time of the year.